cometbft/cometbft/docs/core/mempool.md

 ## 2. Nop

-`nop` (short for no operation) mempool is used when the ABCI developer wants to build their own mempool.
+`nop` (short for no operation) mempool is used when the ABCI application developer wants to build their own mempool.
 When `type=nop`, transactions are not stored anywhere and are not gossiped to other peers using the P2P network.